osmandapp/web/main/docs/user/widgets/configure-screen.md

 Allows you to set the placement of the cursor *[My location](../map/interact-with-map.md#my-location--zoom)* on the Osmand map.
 There are three options available:

 - **<Translate android="true" ids="position_on_map_center"/>**.
 The cursor is always positioned in the center of the screen.
 - **<Translate android="true" ids="position_on_map_bottom"/>**. *My location* is placed slightly below the center of the screen.
-This mode allows you to see more map information ahead of your movement, which is very useful during navigation.
+This mode allows you to see more map information ahead of your movement, which is useful during navigation.
 - **<Translate android="true" ids="shared_string_automatic"/>**.
 Places *My location* depending on *[Map orientation](../map/interact-with-map.md#map-orientation-modes)* (*Bottom* - for movement direction, *Center* - for all others).